Cattle raiding: Ireland & Britain

-In Gaelic Ireland, cattle raiding, whether in response to an insult or to gain food during a difficult winter, was a common part of warfare between Irish clans, as is often depicted in stories from Irish mythology, such as the Táin Bó Cúailnge and the Táin Bó Flidhais.
+In Gaelic Ireland, cattle raiding, whether in retaliation for an insult under the code of conduct or to keep the whole clan fed during a difficult winter, was a common part of warfare between Irish clans, as is often depicted in stories from Irish mythology, such as the Táin Bó Cúailnge and the Táin Bó Flidhais.
 Cattle raiding and selling protection against theft continued by Irish clan chiefs and rapparees, particularly against the estates of Anglo-Irish landlords, well into the 18th century in Ireland.

-During the 17th and 18th centuries, many Scottish clan chiefs would similarly operate an extralegal Watch over the cattle herds of the Lowland gentry in return for protection money, which the Chiefs used to feed the families of their tenants and clansmen.
-Any cattle that were stolen from herds under the Chiefs' Watch were either retrieved, or paid for in full.
+Warfare between Scottish clans was often for very similar reasons and, during the 17th and 18th centuries, many Scottish clan chiefs would similarly operate an extralegal Watch over the cattle herds of the Lowland gentry in return for protection money, which Highland Chiefs similarly used to feed their tenants and clansmen.
+Any cattle that were stolen from herds under the Chiefs' Watch were either retrieved, or he paid for them in full.

 Cattle-raiding by the Border reivers was a serious problem for many centuries on both sides of the Anglo-Scottish border.

 American Old West

 In the American frontier, rustling was considered a serious offense and in some cases resulted in vigilantes hanging or shooting the thieves.

-One cause of tensions between Mexico and the United States in the years leading up to the Mexican–American War (of 1846–1848) was the frequent raiding of cattle by Native Americans from north of the border.
-Mexico's military and diplomatic capabilities had declined after it attained independence which left the northern half of the country vulnerable to the Apache, Comanche, and Navajo.
-These tribes, especially the Comanche, took advantage of Mexico's weakness by undertaking large-scale raids hundreds of miles deep into the country to steal livestock for their own use and to supply an expanding market in Texas and the United States.
-These raids left thousands of people dead and devastated northern Mexico.
-When American troops entered northern Mexico in 1846 they found a demoralized people and little resistance from the civilian population.

 Mexican rustlers were a major issue during the American Civil War (1861–1865); the Mexican government was accused of supporting the habit.
 American rustlers also stole Mexican cattle from across the border.
 Failure to brand new calves facilitated theft.

 Conflict over alleged rustling was a major issue in the Johnson County War of 1892 in Wyoming.

 The transition from open range to fenced grazing gradually reduced the practice of rustling in North America.
 In the 20th century, so called "suburban rustling" became more common, with rustlers anesthetizing cattle and taking them directly to auction.
 This often takes place at night, posing problems for law enforcement, because on very large ranches it can take several days for the loss of cattle to be noticed and reported.
-Convictions are rare to nonexistent.
+Convictions are extremely rare to nonexistent.